LOOSE THREADS, a novel by the author of the critically acclaimed memoir, The Geography of Love.

 Loose Threads explores the uncommon thread, the way not taken as we compose our lives.
 How we turn to and from opportunity as we brace our daily moments with choice.
 Engaging, fresh, and unforgettable, Loose Threads is about the journey to authenticity and the redemptive power of genuine passion.

 First published 1998 by The Malvern Publishing Co.
 Ltd.,

 United Kingdom, The Great American First Novel series.

 Cover design by C. Brewer

-Cover photograph by Kenneth A. Grunzweig, 1998
+Cover photograph, second edition, by Kenneth A. Grunzweig, 1998

 Author photo Aspen, Colorado